jwmiller5/Compliance/compliance/regulatory/gdpr-fast-track-migration.md

 Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process
 ```

-You will be prompted to confirm this action, as the administrator can change the scope at their discretion.
+You'll be prompted to confirm this action, as the administrator can change the scope at their discretion.

 ***Set Execution Policy***